Group owners and managers can view and edit the details of their groups.

-This option appears only for groups you create from a work or school account, and only if your administrator enables the option that group owners can allow external members.
+This option appears only for groups you create from a work or school account, and only if your administrator enables the option to let group owners allow external members.

 |Group content classification||

-Select whether the group content is suitable for everyone or adults only.
-If you choose adults only, you can’t change this later.
+Choose whether the group content is suitable for everyone or adults only.
+If you choose adults only, you can’t change this setting later.

 This option appears only for groups you create in the public googlegroups.com domain.